auv-field-manual/AUV-field-manual.github.io/pages/01-platform-description.md

 ![alt_text](images/figures/figure_1.png "image_tooltip")

-Figure 4.1 Examples of AUV classes.
+**Figure 4.1:** Examples of AUV classes.
 Left: an example of the cruising class AUV _Nupiri muka _operated by the University of Tasmania (photo credit: Damien Guihen).
 Right: an example of the hovering class AUV _Sirius _operated by Australian Centre for Field Robotics for Integrated Marine Observing System (Photo credit: Asher Flatt).